natsunoyuki/resale_flat_prices/README.md

 # Singapore Resale Flat Prices

+Using what is also known as Abominable Intelligence, predict resale prices for public properties in Singapore.

 ## OneMapAuthentication
 OneMapSg authentication module downloaded directly from <a href = "https://github.com/sla-onemap/OneMap2-Authentication-Modules/tree/master/OneMap2-Authentication-Module_for_MacOS" target = "_blank">OneMap's GitHub Repository</a>.